Evan Longoria Player Props: Diamondbacks vs. Mets

-The Arizona Diamondbacks, including Evan Longoria and his .667 slugging percentage over his past 10 games, battle starter Kodai Senga and the New York Mets at Chase Field, Tuesday at 4:10 PM ET.
+The Arizona Diamondbacks, including Evan Longoria and his .690 slugging percentage over his past 10 games, take on starter Kodai Senga and the New York Mets at Chase Field, Wednesday at 9:40 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Angels.
+In his last game, he reached base in his only plate appearance against the Mets.

 Evan Longoria Game Info & Props vs. the Mets